Dimetrius-eng/OS/Laboratory/Laboratory_work_6/Laboratory_work_6.md

 ## Conclusions:

-&nbsp;&nbsp;&nbsp;During this laboratory work, I gained practical skills in using the Bash command shell within the Linux operating system environment.
+During this laboratory work, I gained practical skills in using the Bash command shell within the Linux operating system environment.

-&nbsp;&nbsp;&nbsp;I familiarized myself with the principles of creating and managing archives using the tar utility.
+I familiarized myself with the principles of creating and managing archives using the tar utility.
 I also learned how to use popular data compression tools such as gzip, bzip2, and xz, and understood the differences in their efficiency.
 Additionally, I practiced using basic commands for viewing, filtering, and processing text files (cat, less, more, head, tail, grep).

-&nbsp;&nbsp;&nbsp;Furthermore, I successfully consolidated the principles of data stream management.
+Furthermore, I successfully consolidated the principles of data stream management.
 I learned how to redirect standard output and errors into files (using the >, >>, and 2> operators) and how to link multiple programs into pipelines using pipes (|).
 This enables the automation and significant optimization of information processing directly within the terminal.